2023 Bond Information

 What amount is the Agua Fria High School District asking for?
 How will it impact taxes?

-The total critical needs bond is for $197,000,000.
-If approved, the secondary property tax rate is expected to decrease from $.76 to $.75, which means the tax rate will not increase.
+The total critical needs bond is for $138,000,000.
+If approved, the secondary property tax rate is expected to remain steady at $.75, so the tax rate will not increase.

 -